 This is a two-part lesson.
 In the first part, students will explore Internet resources to develop their knowledge of DNA.
 In the second part, the class will do an experiment that demonstrates DNA extraction.

 Students will do the first part of the lesson independently.
-Send them to the following page: Tour of the Basics.
+They should use their esheet to go to the following page: Tour of the Basics.

 Have students read through the following topics on that page:

 - What is a gene?

 - What is inheritance?

 These pages contain links to exercises and activities.
 Advise students to skip most of these for now and just read the information on the pages.
 Once students have read these pages, have them go to the Build a DNA Molecule activity.
 They should do this activity.

 To help students avoid confusion regarding how chromosomes, genes, and DNA are related, have them take notes on these three things.
 Also let them know that they will be responsible for producing a poster at the end of the lesson.
 They may want to collect artwork from the websites they explore, or draw their own.
 If they want to draw their own, they should sketch and label illustrations that they find interesting.
 (See assignment below.)